• CUWB v5.0

 sudo sysctl -w net.ipv4.udp_wmem_min=33445532

 After making these changes, you will need to restart all applications that use the UDP buffers in order for them to re-connect to their respective sockets with the new buffer sizes.
-If you make the changes using the above method the setting will be lost when the system is rebooted.
+If the changes are made using the above method, the settings will be lost when the system is rebooted.

-In order to make the change more permanent, edit the ‘/etc/sysctl.conf’ file.
-The file is only editable by root so you will need to edit the file with root privileges and add the following lines to the end of the file:
+To make the change permanent, edit the ‘/etc/sysctl.conf’ file.
+The file is only editable by root, so you will need to edit the file with root privileges and add the following lines to the end of the file:

 net.core.rmem_default = 33445532